-This article was made after a webinar where FotoWare developers demonstrated how to get started using oauth with FotoWare integrations.
+This article was published after a webinar where FotoWare developers demonstrated how to get started using OAuth with FotoWare integrations.

-The questions below the video are from the Q&A session after the webinar.
+The questions under the video are from the Q&A session after the webinar.

 Watch the webinar